 Rosy's is a truly unique mixture of elegance and grittiness.
 The venue's roots as a music club are clearly on display, yet it is by no means unrefined.
 That is evident from the very start with the gorgeous and stylish bridal suite upstairs where the girls typically get ready for the wedding, and it's obvious that a lot of effort goes into the presentation of food.
-The beautiful enclosed atrium is the perfect ceremony setting, and in the reception space a large stage can accommodate just about any size band you could want.
+The beautiful enclosed atrium as well as the outdoor patio area are both ideal ceremony settings, and in the reception space a large stage can accommodate just about any size band you could want.

 New Orleans Pharmacy Museum

 While couples usually have their venue picked out by the time they book me, from time to time clients will involve me earlier in the process and ask for venue suggestions.
 When I mention this particular location, the reaction is often one of somewhat amused disbelief... "getting married at a pharmacy museum?"
 But once they see pictures of the courtyard, they understand.
 While not a huge space, the courtyard is beautiful, with tons of character, and is a great option for a smaller wedding of perhaps 50-100 guests.

 One of my favorite settings for mid-sized nuptial celebrations is Degas House on Esplanade Ave.
 While they can certainly accommodate more, a guest count of about 100 feels comfortable for this location, which features outdoor and indoor space for events.
 The lights strung between the two buildings provide a signature look in wide-angle wedding photographs.